ShebinJoseJacob/MissingPersonAI/README.md

 # Finding missing people through AI

-### Please read the LICENCE before using this project.

-## UPDATE: V3 is in progress (to be released before mid September, 2020).
 #### New changes
 1. Support for MongoDB
 2. GUI for Mobile Application (using Kivy or PyQt5)